PBACL abides by the Privacy Act 1988 (Cth.) and the Privacy and Personal Information Protection Act 1988 (NSW).

 Note that acceptance onto the NEIS program requires a current business plan to be submitted.

 Penrith City and District Business Advisory Centre (PBACL) has a grievance policy in place.
-If you feel that you have suffered a grievance or wish to make a complaint and are unable to resolve it with the parties directly involved, notify the trainer or the reception desk that you wish to lodge a complaint.
-Your grievance/complaint will be recorded and escalated to an appropriate level of authority (either the NEIS Program Manager, Executive Officer or Chairman of the board).
-If you wish, you may formally present your grievance/complaint to this authority.
-You will be informed, in writing, of the outcomes of your grievance/complaint within 21 days of lodgment.
-In the case where you are dissatisfied with the outcome, you can lodge the complaint with ASQA (Australian Skills Quality Authority) for training related matters or the Department of Employment for NEIS specific matters.
+If you feel that you have suffered a grievance or wish to make a complaint and are unable to resolve it with the parties directly involved, notify the Executive Officer that you wish to lodge a complaint in writing.
+Your grievance/complaint will be recorded and escalated by the Executiive Officer. you wish, you may formally present your grievance/complaint to this authority.
+You will be informed, in writing, of the outcomes of your grievance/complaint within 21 days of lodgement.
+In the case where you are dissatisfied with the outcome, you can lodge the complaint through the Chairman to the Board of Directors.

 Access and Equity